Last Modified: 27 Nov 2012

 As we climb up to Monteverde you’ll feel the climate becoming cooler and see the difference as the vegetation changes from tropical to cloudforest.
 On the surrounding hills are a number of coffee plantations as the area is famous for producing some of the best coffee beans in the country, with many of the growers belonging to fair-trade co-operatives.
 In the afternoon there may be time to visit a butterfly farm (optional).

 Monteverde was founded as an agricultural community in 1951 by a group of North American Quakers; they cleared virgin forest to create verdant pastures ideal for dairy farming.
 These environmentally aware settlers were conscious of the danger that unrestricted settling and farming could cause to this precious habitat.
 Consequently they established a small privately-owned wildlife sanctuary, which has since grown to become the internationally-renowned Monteverde Cloudforest Biological Preserve.
-Variation in temperature and rainfall in this area creates eight distinct habitats covering both the Atlantic and Pacific slopes of the mountains.
+These forests are similar to rainforests, but instead of relying on rain for essential moisture, adequate water comes from the semi-permanent cloud that covers the region.
+It is lush and full of wildlife.
+This is truly a nature lover's paradise.
+More than 2,000 species of plants, 320 bird species and 100 different types of mammals call Montverde home.
+Be sure to keep an eye out for the resplendent quetzal, one of the most elusive birds in the world.

 The next day we'll explore the forest which is home to the reclusive resplendent quetzal, the blue-crowned motmot, the emerald toucanet and some 30 species of iridescent hummingbird - to cite but a few of the 400-odd bird species recorded here!
 As if this were not enough, more than 100 mammal species, 1200 amphibian and reptile species and many thousands of insect species live here, all in addition to an astonishing variety of plant life.